nilsbtr/nilsbtr/README.md

 ### Hi there 👋

 - 😄 Pronouns: he/him
+- 🎉 Age: 18
-- ⚡ Fun fact: I'm a student :)
+- 🔭 I’m currently working as a student :)
 - 📫 How to reach me: via [Twitter](https://twitter.com/nilsbtr)

 ---